beki-kel/Predicting-wine-quality-with-NN/README.md

 The dataset used for this project is the [Wine Quality dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality) from the UCI Machine Learning Repository.
 It contains features and target values for predicting wine quality.

-- **Dataset Location**: Download the dataset and place it in the root directory of the project.
+- **Dataset Location**: Download the dataset (winequality-red.csv) and place it in the root directory of the project.

 ## Usage